webtiming/timingsrc/docs/doc/api_timingprovider.md

 <a name="skew"></a>

 #### .skew
 Getter property for current skew estimate of the timing provider.
-The skew estimate is defined as follows.
+The skew is defined as the difference between the clock used by the timing provider and the clock used by the client.
+The time unit used for the skew  is *seconds*.

-<code>clock_timingprovider = performance.now() + skew</code>
+<code>clock_timingprovider = clock_client + skew</code>

 ```javascript
 var skew = timingProvider.skew;